 Why is an Employer Who Offers OSHA Training a Better Employer?

 What are the benefits of working with a company that offers OSHA training?
-Here are five key benefits to consider.
+Here are three key benefits to consider.

 - Employees know the company is stable.
 OSHA training programs mean the company cares about compliance with the law because they wish to remain a stable workplace in the years to come.